cekit/cekit/docs/descriptor/module.rst

 Module descriptor
 =================

-Module descriptor contains all information Cekit needs to introduce a feature to an image.
+Module descriptor contains all information CEKit needs to introduce a feature to an image.
 Modules are used as libraries or shared building blocks across images.

 It is very important to make a module self-containg which means that executing scripts defined in the module's definition file should always end up in a state